aurban0/ssl-sym/README.md

 To reproduce the experiments described in our paper, you can use the `run_experiment.sh` script provided.
 If required, set the execution permissions for the script using `chmod +x run_experiment.sh`.

-### Training SSL-Sym
+### Training
-To train the SSL-Sym models from scratch, use the following syntax:
+To train the models from scratch, use the following syntax:
 ```
 ./run_experiment.sh -ExperimentName
 ```